emberjs/website/README.md

 ### Requirements

-If the `bundle` command is not found, you can install it with `gem install bundle`.
+If the `bundle` command is not found, you can install it with `gem install bundler`.

 If the `bundle` command fails to run, you may need to upgrade your Ruby version.
 Please check the current supported version that described at [.ruby-version](https://github.com/emberjs/website/blob/master/.ruby-version).
 You can use [RVM](https://rvm.io/) to install it: